 The 2019 Hills Food Recall

-In February 2019, the FDA in the US ordered a recall of certain batches of varieties of tinned Hills Science Diet, Prescription Diet plus several other brands not sold in Australia.
+In February 2019, the FDA in the US ordered a recall of certain batches of varieties of tinned (canned) Hills Science Diet, Prescription Diet plus several other brands not sold in Australia.

 The reason was excessive levels of Vitamin D. These had been found after some animals developed illnesses associated with calcification, especially renal failure.
 Once again, it was a simple manufacturer error.

-Currently it is not clear how many animals were affected or whether Hills acted appropriately when the complaints were first aired.
-I will update this as I learn more.
+The fault was traced to a vitamin premix made by a Dutch company.
 Australian pets were fortunate that delays in foods reaching our shores meant that most of the affected batches were recovered before sale.

 If you suspect that a food has caused illness, first check this list of recalled foods, then get in touch with Hills Pet Nutrition.
 There’s no adverse event reporting system for pet foods in Australia (yet!) but they have to take each complaint seriously.